-Code Clubs should be a creative, fun and safe place for children to learn.
+Code Clubs should be creative, fun, and safe places for children to learn.

 As part of our commitment to keeping children in our clubs safe, Code Club requests that all our volunteers have an Enhanced DBS, PVG, or AccessNI background check.

 The quickest and easiest way to get a DBS check is to apply through a third-party company called Onfido.
 Code Club can support you through the process.

 Please note that there is a processing fee of £16.
 You'll find instructions on how to get started with this when you register as a volunteer or you can email us at [email protected] to get your check started.

-If you live in Scotland, you can apply for your PVG check through the venue at which you are volunteering, or via the STEM Ambassador scheme.
+If you live in Scotland, you can apply for your PVG check through the venue at which you are volunteering, or apply via the STEM Ambassador scheme.

 If you are interested in STEM volunteering opportunities across the UK, you can become a STEM Ambassador.

 STEM Ambassadors is a volunteering programme for STEM professionals and those with a personal interest in STEM subjects.
 You can volunteer for Code Club as part of your ambassadorship.

 Find out more about STEM Ambassadors.

-If you already have a DBS, PVG, or AccessNI check, that’s great - go right ahead!
-You will need to show the statement to the Club Host before you start volunteering.
+If you already have a DBS, PVG, or AccessNI check, that’s great — go right ahead!
+You will need to show the statement to the club's host before you start volunteering.